captivus/last-meadow-online-bot/README.md

 - `craft_button.png` -- the Craft button from the main screen bottom bar
 - `battle_button.png` -- the Battle button from the main screen bottom bar

-**Lesson learned -- always extract templates from the live screen, not reference screenshots.** Our initial approach was to ship pre-cropped templates and scale them to match the user's resolution.
+**Lesson learned -- always extract templates from the live screen, not reference screenshots.** My initial approach was to ship pre-cropped templates and scale them to match the user's resolution.
 This failed because the game doesn't maintain a fixed aspect ratio across different window sizes -- the internal layout adapts, so templates scaled by different X and Y factors didn't match the actual rendering.
 Extracting fresh templates during calibration from `ImageGrab` captures solved this completely.

 ### 4. Define Screen Regions

-Rather than scanning the entire screen every frame, we defined tight bounding boxes for each area of interest.
+Rather than scanning the entire screen every frame, I defined tight bounding boxes for each area of interest.
 This improves performance and reduces false positives.

 Regions are stored as **relative coordinates** (fractions of the game window dimensions) and converted to absolute pixel positions at runtime using the calibrated game window bounds.
 The reference values below are from the original 1720x1408 development setup: